davide-colombo/davide-colombo/README.md

 Along with studies and evening work, I started hitting the gym four, five, six times a week consistently until early 2020 when the COVID-19 pandemic spread.

+In three years I totally transformed my body.

-I learned more about biology, about foods and nutrients, how to combine them, how to cook them, and especially about how my body react to them.
+And to do that I learned more about biology, foods and nutrients, how to combine them, how to cook them, and especially about how my body react to them.

-I had the chance over the years to learn more about my body and find out my perfect daily routine after many trials and errors.
+I learned how to optimize sleep, how to optimize recovery, the importance of having a stable routine.

 But most importantly, those years were the key to found my limits and I learned a lot about how to organize time and manage stressful situations.